-And that’s the entirety of the setup!
-Of course, the Yoast SEO plugin does a lot of other things, too, but this is all you need to get started with your Facebook share improvements.
+The Yoast SEO plugin does a lot of other things, too, but this is all you need to get started with your Facebook share improvements.

 Now that you have the general settings in place, it’s time to get your post ready.

-I’m starting with the image because it’s probably the single most frustrating element when it comes to sharing on Facebook.
+It’s probably the single most frustrating element when it comes to sharing on Facebook.
 By default, the images are used in a predictable-but-not-intuitive order:

 - Yoast SEO will offer Facebook every image within your post.
 Facebook won’t make all of those available.
 Specifically, any image that’s smaller than 200×200 pixels won’t be included.